keithdunnett/sgminer-recipes/README.md

 might care to monitor into additional screen tabs as you please.

+## sgminer-api-client
-## sgminer-api-client - simple bash command line client to use the sgminer API via netcat and jq
+### A simple bash command line client to access the sgminer API via netcat and jq

 Linux has everything you need to access the sgminer API at command line, but the examples provided with sgminer are in PHP, Ruby and C, whilst most third-party implementations involve Javascript and Node.js.